APNIC-Labs/draft-kskroll-sentinel/README.md

       | nonV        |    A     |      A    |     A      |
       +-------------+----------+-----------+------------+

-   A Vnew response pattern says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
-A Vold response pattern says that the nominated key is not yet trusted by the resolver in its own right.
-A Vleg response is indeterminate, and a nonV response indicates that the resolver does not perform DNSSEC validation.
+   A "Vnew" response pattern says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
+A "Vold" response pattern says that the nominated key is not yet trusted by the resolver in its own right.
+A "Vleg" response pattern